 \begin{theorem} Successive Elimination algorithm achieves regret

 \end{theorem}

-\begin{remark} This regret bound is logarithmic in $T$, with a constant that can be arbitrarily large depending on a problem instance.
+This regret bound is logarithmic in $T$, with a constant that can be arbitrarily large depending on a problem instance.
+In particular, this constant is at most $O(\nicefrac{K}{\Delta})$, where

 The distinction between regret bounds achievable with an absolute constant (as in Theorem~\ref{IID:thm:SE-sqrtT}) and regret bounds achievable with an instance-dependent constant is typical for multi-armed bandit problems.
-The existence of logarithmic regret bounds is another benefit of adaptive exploration compared to non-adaptive exploration. \end{remark}
+The existence of logarithmic regret bounds is another benefit of adaptive exploration.

-\begin{remark} For a more formal terminology, consider a regret bound of the form $C\cdot f(T)$, where $f(\cdot)$ does not depend on the mean rewards $\mu$, and the ``constant" $C$ does not depend on $T$.
+\begin{remark} For a more formal terminology, consider a regret bound of the form $C\cdot f(T)$, where $f(\cdot)$ does not depend on the mean reward vector $\mu$, and the ``constant" $C$ does not depend on $T$.
 Such regret bound is called \emph{instance-independent} if $C$ does not depend on $\mu$, and \emph{instance-dependent} otherwise. \end{remark}

 \begin{remark} It is instructive to derive Theorem~\ref{IID:thm:SE-sqrtT} in a different way: starting from the logarithmic regret bound in \eqref{IID:eq:SE-perArm}.
-Informally, we need to get rid of arbitrarily small $\Delta(a)$'s in the denominator.
-Let us fix some $\eps >0$, then regret consists of two parts: \begin{itemize} \item all arms $a$ with $\Delta(a)\le\eps$ contribute at most $\eps$ per round, for a total of $\eps T$; \item each arms $a$ with $\Delta(a)>\eps$ contributes at most $R(T;a)\leq O(\frac{1}{\eps} \log T)$ to regret; thus, all such arms contribute at most $O(\frac{K}{\eps} \log T)$. \end{itemize} Combining these two parts, we see that (assuming the clean event)
+Informally, we need to get rid of arbitrarily small gaps $\Delta(a)$ in the denominator.
+Let us fix some $\eps >0$, then regret consists of two parts: \begin{OneLiners} \item all arms $a$ with $\Delta(a)\le\eps$ contribute at most $\eps$ per round, for a total of $\eps T$; \item each arm $a$ with $\Delta(a)>\eps$ contributes $R(T;a)\leq O\rbr{\frac{1}{\eps} \log T}$, under the clean event. \end{OneLiners} Combining these two parts and assuming the clean event, we see that